cypik/terraform-google-vm/README.md

 - `service_account_scopes` : List of service account scopes.
 - `subnetwork` : The subnet ID.
 - `metadata` : Metadata, including SSH keys.
-- `public_ip` : public IP if enable_public_ip is true.
+- `public_ip` : public IP if enable_public_ip is `true`.

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

 ## Examples
-For detailed examples on how to use this module, please refer to the [EXAMPLE](https://github.com/cypik/terraform-gcp-vm/tree/master/_example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-vm/tree/master/_example) directory within this repository.

 ## Author
 Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.